Kasejovice: Etymology

 The name of the settlement was originally written as Kasějovice and was derived from the personal name Kasěj, meaning "the village of Kasěj's people".

 Geography

 Kasejovice is located about 39 km southwest of Plzeň.
 It lies in the Blatná Uplands.
 The highest point is at 629 m above sea level.
-There are several fishponds in the territory.
+There are several fishponds in the territory of Kasejovice.

 History

 The first written mention of Kasejovice is from 1264.
 From 1348, it was referred to as a market town.
 In 1878, Kasejovice was promoted to a town.

 Transport

-The I/20 road (part of the European route E49) from Plzeň to České Budějovice passes through the town.
+The I/20 road (part of the European route E49) from Plzeň to České Budějovice runs through the town.

 Kasejovice is located on the railway line Blatná–Nepomuk.